jonathanp985/Cancer-Prediction-Model/README.md

 - Data is made of of properties of a cellular nucleus such as:

-  -radius (mean of distances from center to points on the perimeter) -texture (standard deviation of gray-scale values)
+  - radius (mean of distances from center to points on the perimeter)
+  - texture (standard deviation of gray-scale values)
   - perimeter
   - area
   - smoothness (local variation in radius lengths)